tempertemper/www.tempertemper.net/src/site/posts/2021-10-11--face-id-on-the-mac.md

 On my phone, Face ID unlocks it when it recognises me, but when I need to do something like authorise a transaction the phone needs *active* confirmation to prevent accidental purchases.
 This is done with two things:

-- a Face ID check
+1. A Face ID check
-- a double tap of the side button
+2. A double tap of the side button

 Currently on the Mac, these two steps are taken care of in one move: laying my finger on the Touch ID sensor.